There's nowhere better to immerse yourself in the "real Ireland" than in Galway City and its surrounding areas. Take it all in.

 After a bracing walk along the promenade in Salthill, the city’s seaside suburb, soaking up the glorious view of Galway Bay, and letting off some steam in the lovely playground next door, we visited Atlantaquaria, Ireland’s National Aquarium, another recent addition to the city and a welcome alternative to the more traditional amusement arcades.

 It’s an opportunity to reflect on an aspect of Irish life that is all too often overlooked.
-For instance, as I write this, I am looking at The Real Map of Ireland, a free handout from the aquarium which depicts the 220 million acres (89 million hectares) of Ireland’s marine territory.
+For instance, as I write this, I am looking at The Real Map of Ireland, a free handout from the aquarium that depicts the 220 million acres (89 million hectares) of Ireland’s marine territory.
 Ireland’s designated Continental Shelf includes such hidden gems as the Rockall Trough and Porcupine Seabight.
 Hidden depths indeed.

 The fish are the main attraction, though, with over 150 species to gaze at, and it’s great fun to feed the sprats and mullets and stroke the starfish.
 A lot less alive, but equally impressive is the 60 ft (18 meters) skeleton of a fin whale, nicknamed Grainne Whale, a play on the name of Ireland’s pirate queen, Granuaile.